 The Falls of the Ohio State Park, located on the Ohio River in Southern Indiana, features 220 acres of 386-million-year-old fossil beds.
 People love to go to the Falls of the Ohio to explore for fossils as well as fishing, hiking, bird watching, and picnicking.
 The park is also home to an Interpretive Center, a nature center, a museum, and educational facility with more than 78 exhibits, coral reef aquariums, and more.

 The Frazier International History Museum is a sprawling, three-floor museum with exhibits that explore centuries of European and American history.
-In addition to the historical collections housed at the Frazier Historical Arms Museum, there are live performances by costumed interpreters, two reenactment areas, interactive multimedia presentations, and a 48-seat movie theater.
+In addition to the historical collections housed at the Frazier Historical Arms Museum, there are live performances by costumed interpreters, two reenactment areas, interactive multimedia presentations, and a small movie theater.

 Visitors to Mauckport, Indiana's Squire Boone Caverns can explore the underground caves, full of rushing rivers and waterfalls, stalactites, stalagmites, flowstone, and more.
 Additionally, at the caverns' colonial village, kids can make candles, mine for gold and gemstones, buy rocks in one of the largest rock shops in the Midwest, and watch lye soap being made.